janbodnar/Python-AI-Skolenie/litellm.md

 - **Speeds up development** with consistent syntax
 - **Ideal for experimentation** and scaling across providers

+## Environment variables

+It is a standard practice for LiteLLM to automatically looks for provider-specific
+API keys in environment variables based on the model being used.
+For DeepSeek models,
+it specifically looks for `DEEPSEEK_API_KEY`.

 ## Calculate cost of request